jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 All Class Components must use the `render(){}` method to `return()` the UI.
 The `render()` method is something that was inherited by extending the React.Component.

-`export default App`
+:oncoming_police_car: `export default App`

 This allows other files to import the `App` Component.
-In our case, we'll be importing it into `index.js` using `import` keyword.
+In our case, we'll be importing it into `index.js` using the `import` keyword.

 ##### Importing The Component Into index.js